cakephp/docs/en/tutorials-and-examples/blog-auth-example/auth.rst

     }

-Let's also create our UsersController, the following contents correspond to parts of a basic `baked` UsersController class using the code generation utilities bundled with CakePHP::
+Let's also create our UsersController, the following contents correspond to parts of a basic baked UsersController class using the code generation utilities bundled with CakePHP::

     // App/Controller/UsersController.php

     namespace App\Controller;

+    use App\Controller\AppController;
     use Cake\Error\NotFoundException;

     class UsersController extends AppController {